canonical/kafka-operator/docs/how-to/monitoring.md

 juju integrate kafka-k8s:logging loki
 ```

 If COS is in a separate model, use the cross-model procedure below.
+On K8s,
+an `opentelemetry-collector-k8s` charm is deployed in the Kafka model and
+forwards metrics, dashboards, and logs to the consumed COS offers.

 ````